-- You must have root user access to the server from which you want to remove Unified Manager. - Security-Enhanced Linux (SELinux) must be disabled on the Red Hat machine.
-Change the SELinux runtime mode to "Permissive" by using the setenforce 0 command. - All clusters (data sources) must be removed from the Unified Manager server before removing the software.
+- You must have root user access to the server from which you want to remove Unified Manager. - Security-Enhanced Linux (SELinux) must be disabled on the Linux system.
+Change the SELinux runtime mode to "Permissive" by using the setenforce 0 command. - All clusters (data sources) must be removed from the Unified Manager server before removing the software. - You should manually delete the firewall rules that are created to allow or block MySQL port 3306.
+The firewall rules are not deleted automatically.